Welcome to the National Commission on Research, Science and Technology.

 Biotechnology Testing and Research Facilities

-The NCRST is in the process of establishing a GMO testing laboratory to facilitate full implementation of Namibia’s Biosafety Framework.
+The NCRST has established the National GMO Testing, Training and Research Laboratory to facilitate full implementation of Namibia’s Biosafety Framework.
 The facilities will be designed to ensure compliance to international standards and would be prepared for accreditation to ISO/IEC 17025.

 Biotechnology research facilities through coordinated research efforts, will aim to stimulate the transformation of knowledge to enhance food security through agricultural production, improve livelihoods and helping national entities to expand agricultural growth.